 Mr. Money Mustache: a Canadian FIRE pioneer

 If you are having any doubts that FIRE is an achievable dream then we’d like to share the story of Mr. Money Mustache.
 Mr. Money Mustache is a Canadian-born man who achieved early retirement and subsequently poured fuel onto the FIRE movement by sharing his story.
-To read the full version of his story, click here.

-Mr. Money Mustache’s story is truly a “savings and investing” road to early retirement.
+Mr. Money Mustache’s story is truly a “saving and investing” road to early retirement.
 He started his journey as a college grad with no student debt but also a $0 net worth.
 He worked several engineering jobs to start and earned around $40-$80,000 per year during the next several years (a fairly common salary).
 However, over the next 9 years, he was able to save enough money to retire.
 Here are a few of the takeaways from his journey:

 Combined saving with his wife – He and his wife shared a passion for early retirement and made it a combined effort to save money.
 Were it not for this, it very well might have taken him 18 years to retire instead of 8.